The Dirichlet problem for the constant mean curvature equation in Sol_3: Construction of some admissible domains

 Denoting by $d$ the length of the diagonal of $R,$ we assume

 As in the proof of last proposition, let $s_1$ and $s_2$ be two horizontal segments whose medium points are $q_1$ and $q_2,$ respectively, both of length $\varepsilon<2y(p)e^{-1/H}L_H,$ where $L_H$ is given by \eqref{eq-L}.
 We replace $s_i$ by $B_i,$ the shortest arc of $\kappa_{euc}=-2H/y$ (normal pointing away from the segments $s_i$'s) that joins the endpoints of $s_i,$ with length less than $d/2$ (notice that we can ask the length of the arcs $B_i$'s to be as small as we want because their lengths become smaller with $\varepsilon$).
-Let $C_1$ (resp. $C_2$) be the semicircle that joins the left (resp. the right) endpoints of the segments $s_1$ and $s_2$, each of diameter $d.$ The arcs $C_1$ and $C_2$ are chosen so that we get a circle when moving $C_2$ $\varepsilon$ horizontally to the left and joining it to $C_1.$ We claim that the region $U$ bounded by $B_1,$ $C_1,$ $B_2$ and $C_2$ is the region that we are looking for.
+Let $C_1$ (resp. $C_2$) be the semicircle that joins the left (resp. the right) endpoints of the segments $s_1$ and $s_2$, of diameter $d.$ We claim that the region $U$ bounded by $B_1,$ $C_1,$ $B_2$ and $C_2$ is the region that we are looking for.

 It follows from $d<\frac{2y(p)}{8H+3}<\frac{2y(p)}{2H+3}$, as in the proof of Proposition \ref{prop-consthoro}, that $\kappa_{euc}(C_i)>2H/y.$

 Since $\varepsilon<2y(p)e^{-1/H}L_H$ and \eqref{eq-desigdB} implies that $y(q_1)> y(p)-d>y(p)e^{-1/2H},$ it follows from Proposition \ref{prop-horizalig} that $B_1$ and $B_2$ are the only arcs of $\kappa_{euc}=-2H/y$ joining their endpoints contained in $\bar{U}$ and, moreover, we have the existence of the arcs $B_i^*.$